JennyJudova/download-files/README.md

 done · Clicking the select-all checkbox should de-select all items if all are currently selected.

-· Status should be correctly formatted
+done · Status should be correctly formatted

 · Clicking "Download Selected" when some or all items are displayed should generate an alert box with the path and device of all selected files.